pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 * START-test is the name of your test.
 * This is a test case:
 test Cloud Controller Database case
-- This ends with a semi-colon;
+See tap-test
 `/subscriptions/899bf076-632b-4143-b015-43da8179e53f/resourceGroups/broker-cf-test/providers/Microsoft.Sql/servers`.
 # test\case topic title
-## This is a test case
+See tap-test
-See test-2
+See tap-test
-See test-2
+See tap-test
 Note - start test
 Release Date: case
 Release date: case